 The federal gift and estate tax exclusion is currently very high; in 2020, the amount equals $11.58 million for an individual and $23.16 million for a married couple.
 At this level, only very wealthy people need to be concerned about taxes at the federal level.
 This may change in 2026 when the increased exclusion amount is scheduled to return to the $5 million exclusion in place before 2017.
 But even if you are not among those in this category, some states have their own estate tax, and a few have an inheritance tax.
 Only one state—Maryland—has both.
 State exclusion amounts are typically much lower than the federal estate tax exclusion, so you’ll want to take this tax liability into account as you do your estate planning.

-If you own real estate or property in a state that has its own estate tax, tax will be due if the value of your estate exceeds the exemption in that state when you pass away.
-State estate tax is paid by your estate before distributions are made to your heirs.
+If you own real estate or property in a state with its own estate tax, the tax will be due if the value of your estate exceeds the exemption in that state when you pass away.
+Your estate pays state estate tax before distributions are made to your heirs.
 While the estate must pay the estate tax, the heirs could be liable if money and property are distributed to them before the state estate tax is paid.

 The following list includes states (and the District of Columbia) that currently have their own estate tax, as well as the exclusion amounts for 2020:

 - Illinois ($4,000,000)

 - Maryland ($5,000,000)

 - Minnesota ($3,000,000)